Alexkkir/Alexkkir/README.md

-- 👋 Hi, I’m @Alexkkir
+- 👋 Hi, I’m @Alexkkir, MSU student of faculty of computer science
-- 👀 I’m interested in backend and AI
+- 👀 Interested in data compression, computer vision, optimal algorithms
-- 🌱 I’m currently learning how to dance
+- 🌱 I’m currently learning how to make telegram bot
 - 💞️ I’m looking to collaborate on any work
 - 📫 How to reach me?
 In telegram: @alexkkir